 So what file format do we use?

 Vector and pixel based files have different uses.
-Below are the most popular uses for each file format are outlined.
+Below the most popular uses for each file format are outlined.

 EPS (Encapsulated Post Script)

-This is a vector based and editable master file for your logo in which all other file types are created.
+This is a vector based, and editable master file for your logo, in which all other file types are created.

 Printers, designers and other graphic professionals use these files.
 EPS files are infinitely scalable, which just means they can be either resized up or down without losing any image quality.
-This file also has a transparent background so your logo can be placed in any situation without problems.
+This file also has a transparent background so your logo can be place in any situation without problems.

 Now, if you don’t have a design program you won’t be able to open this file but you will still be able to send it within documents, or forward it to be used on future reproduction materials such as business cards, brochures and signage.